poodlenoodle42/MandelBrot-Cuda-olc-PixelGameEngine/README.md

 Added three Methods with CUDA acceleration.

 # Compiling
-Assuming you are in the right directory source compiles under Linux with the following command:
+Assuming you are in the right directory (with olcPixelGameEngine.h) source compiles under Linux with the following command:

 nvcc -O3 -o MandelBrotCudaPixelGameEngine MandelBrotCudaPixelGameEngine.cu -lX11 -lGL -lpthread -lpng -lstdc++fs -std=c++14